deity-io/falcon-platform-docs/docs/platform/cloud/technical.md

 ## How does Falcon Platform Cloud work?

-Cloud uses Google services to....
+Cloud uses Google web services to provide a scalable and geo appropriate hosting solution for your app.

 ## Terminology